 As a public official, complying with locally adopted regulations about campaign-related conduct is especially important.
-In fact, such compliance applies to all locally adopted regulations and not just during campaign season (see the June 2005 "Everyday Ethics" column titled "When a Council Member Skirts the Law and Scandal Looms").
+In fact, such compliance applies to all locally adopted regulations and not just during campaign season.

 For example, most local agencies prohibit signs in the right of way.
 The conscientious public official makes sure that his or her campaign staff is aware of such restrictions so that scarce public resources aren't consumed in removing such signs.